JunfengGaolab/PlantsGPT/README.md

 <h1 align="center">PlantsGPT 💬 + code interpreter 💻 tutorials</h1>

+## 👋 brief

 The PlantsGPT repository serves as a tutorial for people to test and share interesting prompting examples for large language models (LLMs) for plant science.
-We also provide two samples (metadata structuring and spectral data analysis) with ChatGPT-4 and code interpreter integration for users to get started.
+We aim to push GPT + Code Interpreter to its limits, show you what's possible and unlock your creativity in plant science!🔥🔥🔥

 We currently focus on OpenAI's [GPT-4](https://openai.com/gpt-4), but we also welcome examples from other LLMs (for example open-sourced models like MetaAI's [Llama 2](https://ai.meta.com/llama/) or others with API access such as [GPT-3](https://openai.com/api/) and CodeX).